Skip to content

 2. Identity module:

-3. SuperAdmin uses the impersonation token like any other access token
+3. Operator uses the impersonation token like any other access token

-- If the grant has ended / been revoked / expired, the token is rejected
+- If the grant has been ended / revoked / expired, the request fails 401

-(or token expires; or admin revokes via DELETE /impersonation/grants/{id})
+(or the token expires; or another operator revokes via

 What ships

-• Cross-tenant — actor’s tenant and impersonated user’s tenant can differ; both are recorded.
+• Cross-tenant — actor’s tenant and impersonated user’s tenant can differ (root-tenant actors only); both are recorded.

 • Audit context — IP address, user agent, client id, reason all captured.